BonsaiDen/JavaScript-Garden/doc/prototype.md

 called *prototype chains*.

 > **Note:** Simply using `Bar.prototype = Foo.prototype` will result in both objects
 > sharing the **same** prototype.
-Therefore, changes to either object its prototype
+Therefore, changes to either object's prototype
-> will affect the other its prototype as well, which in most cases is not the
+> will affect the prototype of the other as well, which in most cases is not the
 > desired effect.

     function Foo() {